doge-of-the-day/cslibs_time/README.md

 # CS - Library: Time
 This library contains a ros compatible high precision timing library which employs std::chrono.
+The code is open-source ([BSD License](LICENSE)) and has been tested under Ubuntu 16.04 with ROS Kinetic.
+Please note that this project is part of ongoing research and that there will be changes in the future.

 ## Usage